Turn Milkweed Pods into Gifts and Decorations

 But don’t stop with winter inspired decorations.
 The pods can be crafted into beautiful dahlias, birds, butterflies and more.
 Experiment with hot glue, florist wire and other natural materials.

-A bit more information: Control the spread of milkweed by harvesting mature pods just before they open and release their seeds.
+A bit more information: Common milkweed is a perennial spreading by underground rhizomes and seeds.
+Help limit the spread, if desired, by harvesting mature pods just before they open and release their seeds.
 Place the pod-covered stems in a paper bag in a warm location.
 The bag will help contain the seeds and the warm temperatures will encourage the pods to open.